BarWanunu/Arkanoid-game/README.md

 ## Overview

-This project is a modern implementation of the classic Arkanoid game, developed in Java as part of an Object-Oriented Programming course at Bar Ilan University.
+This project is a modern implementation of the classic Arkanoid game, developed in Java as part of an Object-Oriented Programming course at Bar-Ilan University.
 The game offers an engaging gameplay experience where players control a paddle to prevent a ball from falling while attempting to break all the bricks on the screen.

 ## Features

 ### Core Gameplay Mechanics

-- **Paddle Control:** Players can maneuver the paddle using the keyboard's left and right arrow keys, providing control to deflect the ball.
+- **Paddle Control:** Players can maneuver the paddle using the keyboard's left and right arrow keys to deflect the ball.

-- **Ball Dynamics:** The ball features realistic physics, bouncing off bricks, walls, and the paddle at angles that depend on impact position.
+- **Ball Dynamics:** The ball features realistic physics, bouncing off bricks, walls, and the paddle at angles that depend on the point of impact.

-- **Brick Interaction:** Bricks are designed to shatter upon impact.
+- **Brick Interaction:** Bricks shatter upon impact.

 ### Game Levels